 And, unlike adults, he’s still learning how to cope when these feelings and experiences arise.

 As I say in my book, No Cranky Naps:

 “You can’t control how your child wakes up, but you can control how you respond to him.
 And rather than getting into epic battles, assume the role of a coach who can help him get through big feelings.”

-So it’s up to you to show him how.
+So, it’s up to you to show him how to manage this discomfort.
 Keep in mind, childhood is one long learning moment, where we often find ourselves having to repeat the same things over and over.
 But it’s in these daily, teachable moments that he learns how to better cope.

 Start by labeling his feelings.
 The more he can use words to express how he feels, the less likely he’ll cry.
 Describe how he feels, from “mad” and “sad,” to “excited” and “happy.”